HarryKalantzopoulos/MLflow_MINIO_Keycloak-server/README.md

 # Branches

-The main banch uses DuckDNS, certbot and SNSD MINIO if you want to check:
+The main branch uses DuckDNS, certbot and SNSD MINIO if you want to check:

 Same, but with MNMD MINIO got to https://github.com/HarryKalantzopoulos/MLflow_MINIO_Keycloak-server/tree/https_dns_certbot_mnmd